 For years, Sheraton Cairo was the place to head to when any craving for pasta, risotto and other Italian favorites kicked in.
-La Mamma was sorely missed when the hotel closed for refurbishment.
+La Mamma, which was considered one of the best Italian restaurants in Cairo, was sorely missed when the hotel closed for refurbishment.
 Now, celebrating the traditions of regional Italian cuisine lovingly preserved by “la mammas” as they set out to establish new lives in America, Giannini’s brings us dishes that have stood the test of time.
 With a New York influence, may we add!

 Type of cuisine:

 Italian, with an interesting selection of dishes.
 Many have evolved to reflect the influence that New York’s big city life has had on the traditional recipes treasured by the immigrant Italian community.
 Everything is impeccably prepared to the highest culinary standards by Chef Antonio Carrano.

 Arancini with Mozzarella and Mushroom, Tuna Filetto and the Saturday Tavolata Lunch, with a tasting selection that encompasses all menu items.